 The Decriminalization Issue

 In the United States, psychedelic drugs like mushrooms remain Schedule I drugs, which means they have a high potential for abuse or have no recognized medical uses.
 However, there’s somewhat evidence that suggests mushrooms can be medicinal.
-At a federal level, both mushrooms and cannabis remain illegal; however, the laws are slightly different at state and provincial levels, and many states are decriminalizing or legalizing marijuana.
+Both mushrooms and cannabis remain illegal; however, the laws are slightly different at state and provincial levels, and many states are decriminalizing or legalizing marijuana.

 Mushrooms remain illegal but decriminalized in Ann Arbor, Michigan; Denver, Colorado; Oakland, California; Santa Cruz, California; and Washington, D.C.
 It’s also legal in Oregon for mental health treatment since February 2021 and decriminalized for recreational use.

 Cannabis remains legal in 17 states, including California, Oregon, and Nevada.
 It’s legal for medical uses in 20 states, including Florida, Delaware, and Pennsylvania.
 But, it is still illegal in states like Idaho and Nebraska.
 Decriminalization takes away the subject of addiction and the risk these substances pose.
 While the same can be said of alcohol and tobacco, these substances affect the brain differently.
 They can be manipulated to the point that they become highly addictive even after short-term use.